 What parents need to know

-Parents need to know that A New Hope is a classic 1977 sci-fi action blockbuster that may be more frightening than you recall.
+Parents need to know that Star Wars: Episode IV: A New Hope is a classic 1977 sci-fi action blockbuster that may be more frightening than you recall.
 The central villain, Darth Vader, creates a menacing presence and engages in several acts of violence (threatening, choking).
 Another central character dies, though he just seems to disappear, and several minor characters die or are injured, though the images are brief or non-graphic.
 There are also a few instances of mild language, specifically "damn" and "hell," plus plenty of insults.
 Some families may take issue with the film's spiritual philosophies built around "the Force" as the central tenet of existence in the universe.
 For kids of the right age, this movie is an unforgettable ride through a vast galaxy of imaginative concepts and characters.
 Of the films in the Star Wars series, this one offers the best and mildest balance of drama and action for younger viewers.

 What's the story?

 Set "a long time ago, in a galaxy far, far away," STAR WARS was the first movie released in the eventual six-film saga.
-It begins the adventures of Luke Skywalker (Mark Hamill), a lowly farmboy from the planet Tatooine who finds himself swept into an intergalactic civil war after encountering R2D2 (Kenny Baker) and C3P0 (Anthony Daniels), two droids carrying secret plans for an engine of destruction known as the Death Star.
+Episode IV: A New Hope begins the adventures of Luke Skywalker (Mark Hamill), a lowly farmboy from the planet Tatooine who finds himself swept into an intergalactic civil war after encountering R2D2 (Kenny Baker) and C3P0 (Anthony Daniels), two droids carrying secret plans for an engine of destruction known as the Death Star.
 Luke brings the droids to former Jedi Knight Obi-Wan Kenobi (Alec Guinness) who unexpectedly leads the motley crew into the hands of the evil Empire via the starship of smuggler Han Solo (Harrison Ford) and his Wookie sidekick, Chewbacca (Peter Mayhew).
 The heroes rescue the captured Princess Leia (Carrie Fisher) and escape the Death Star just in time to lead a rebel assault against the space station and the vile Darth Vader (David Prowse/James Earl Jones), Dark Lord of the Sith.

 Is it any good?